-During the COVID-19 crisis the state of Michigan has required schools to deny access into school buildings by visitors and volunteers.
-When this restriction has been lifted, we will keep a record of all volunteer hours.
-Recording these hours allows us to document the incredible support that you provide the Evergreen students and staff.
-When allowed, we ask that you register as a volunteer when signing in.
-Please notify the office of the hours you spend volunteering at home also.
-Prior to beginning volunteering, all individuals will be required to complete an I-Chat Security Form which may be obtained from any of the school offices.
+We welcome parent and community volunteers at Oakwood.
+Volunteer hours are recorded in an effort to document the incredible support provided to the Oakwood students and staff.
+It is district policy that all volunteers sign in to our web-based volunteer program.
+Prior to volunteering, all individuals are required to complete an I-Chat Security Form which may be obtained from any of the school offices.
 The building secretaries will ask to take a photocopy of your driver's license as part of the security screening process.